 Lighting Network by BlockStream is an example of an off-chain solution to low scalability.
-In this system special nodes validate and register transactions off-chain and then register aggregated transactions on the blockchain.
+In this system, special nodes validate and register transactions off-chain and then register aggregated transactions on the blockchain.
 Examples of on-chain solutions, based on block confirmation times reduction, are Litecoin and Ethereum, the former adopting 2.5 minutes to confirm a block and the latter 12 seconds.
-Blockchains with a dynamic limit for block size are Bitcoin Unlimited, Ethereum itself and Monero.
+Blockchains with a dynamic limit for block size are Bitcoin Unlimited, Ethereum itself, and Monero.

-The centralisation trend affects all the blockchains based on the Nakamoto Consensus, and thus proof-of-work.
+The centralization trend affects all the blockchains based on the Nakamoto Consensus, and thus proof-of-work.
 Despite this, it’s possible to mitigate its effect.
 The most commonly attempted countermeasure is to use mining algorithms that are not based on the use of CPU (cpu-hard) but on the use of memory (memory-hard).
 While the upgrade of CPUs requires big economic investments, that same thing doesn’t apply to memory.
 Furthermore, ASIC, the processors currently used for CPU mining, can’t operate above 3mb of memory.
 This would make current tools used in mining non-competitive and would also allow miners from countries with higher energy costs to compete.

 So, even if this is not perceived as a technical problem, it still is an image problem.
-The solution to this is the same proposed to solve the problem of centralisation, which is the use of mining algorithms not based on cpu-hardness.
+The solution to this is the same proposed to solve the problem of centralization, which is the use of mining algorithms not based on cpu-hardness.

 Blockchain transparency is one of its strengths.
 This allows to verify the history of transactions and any other data that gets registered.
-Despite this, it’s a double-edged weapon when this informations get used to undermine the security of users.
+Despite this, it’s a double-edged weapon when these informations get used to undermine the security of users.
 Even if identities in the blockchain are pseudonymous, an attacker can often find the real identity of a user that committed transactions, for example searching online to which identity an address is associated o through other means of investigation, both online and offline.

 Ideally, all the coins in the blockchain should have the same trade value.
 This property is called fungibility (watch this video-interview), and has always been ensured by cash, but it’s undermined by the current structure of the blockchain.
-This is being a real problem is subject of debate, but a higher fungibility would surely increase the use of blockchain where there are people subjected to rights violations and individual freedom limitations by governments or other non-democratic entities.
+This is being a real problem is the subject of debate, but higher fungibility would surely increase the use of blockchain where there are people subjected to rights violations and individual freedom limitations by governments or other non-democratic entities.

-This problem is not easy to solve, but since years there are ways to mitigate it or, more recently, to eliminate it.
-Fungibility can be guaranteed with off-chain solutions, like mixers (tools that mix coins to make the owner untraceable) like Tumblebit or ZeroCoin, or with on-chain solutions that, thanks to the use of a new cryptographic technique guarantee anonymous but verifiable transactions, like Monero, ZCash and Mimblewimble.
+This problem is not easy to solve, but for years there are ways to mitigate it or, more recently, to eliminate it.
+Fungibility can be guaranteed with off-chain solutions, like mixers (tools that mix coins to make the owner untraceable) like Tumblebit or ZeroCoin, or with on-chain solutions that, thanks to the use of a new cryptographic technique guarantee anonymous but verifiable transactions, like Monero, ZCash, and Mimblewimble.

-To become part of our tech community and get all news on innovation, technology and much more, subscribe to our newsletter!
+To become part of our tech community and get all news on innovation, technology, and much more, subscribe to our newsletter!